LawrieDrew/ReadMe-and-Weep/README.md

 # ReadMe-and-Weep

 # Description:
-My project is in a public repository on Github which is an open source platform.
-This project can be forked and all contribution is welcome!
+This is a ReadMe markdown file generator created for my Columbia Engineering Full Stack web Development Bootcamp.

 # Usage:
 https://github.com/LawrieDrew/ReadMe-and-Weep.git

+# Demo:

 # Contribution:
-My project is in a public repository on Github, which is an open source platform.
-You might even be on it now!
+My project is in a public repository on Github which is an open source platform.
 This project can be forked and all contribution is welcome!

 # Tests:
-The initial successful test run of this generator is saved in the project repository in a file entitled ReadMe Demos.
+The initial successful test run of this generator is saved in the project repository in a file entitled ReadMe demos..

 # License: